-I was out with a good friend last year, in search of a late breakfast, when I was struck by the extent of modern segregation.
+I was out with a good friend last year, in search of a late breakfast, when I was once again confronted with the extent of modern segregation.
 It was a crisp and bright Sunday in late November.
 We were strolling down Eisenbahnstrasse in the German city of Leipzig which had, until recently, been considered the most dangerous street in the country.
 But a whirlwind of gentrification had moved through the area, removing all signs of former threats.
 We’d been out all night and barely slept and I was craving a coffee as we walked past a colourful mixture of cafés, run-down casinos, vintage shops and shisha bars, discussing the night’s events and taking in the Sunday sights.
 At first glance, the neighbourhood appeared to be a bustling, multicultural hub, with people of a variety of backgrounds going about their day.
 Yet on closer inspection, the scenes in Leipzig – recently praised by the New York Times as Europe’s new ‘‘cool-kid-town’’ – were among the most segregated I’ve ever seen.

 While the groups sitting in front of cafés and second-hand shops were almost exclusively white, the young men gathered around shisha bars and small casinos appeared to be mostly of Turkish or Arabic descent.
 There was no mingling between these groups and the pattern was consistent throughout the neighbourhood.
 Judging from a mixture of personal experience and my own prejudice, I began to wonder about other distinctions between their lives, increasingly certain that they were separated by more than their preference of café.
 It seemed likely, for instance, that their past school achievements and their future salaries were different.
 At the same time, I’m all but certain that their respective pools of talent didn’t differ in any significant way.